MikeyBeez/AITools/README.md

 - Asynchronous input handling with auto-completion support
 - Streaming responses from AI models
+- Clean and editable console cwinputoutput using the `prompt_tools` library
 - Clean and readable console output using the `rich` library
 - Easy-to-extend framework for AI interactions
 - `input_util.py`: Provides an AI-friendly prompt function that supports asynchronous input and auto-completion